First of all a HAPPY NEW YEAR! Hope you had an awesome start into 2016 and that 2016 will be much better than 2015 was.

 However looking back on what I actually got done in 2015, it’s actually more than I thought I would have done :)

 2015 was the year of Inside Crochet for me.
-In total I had 8 patterns published this year.
+In total, I had 8 patterns published this year.
 This means that in more than 50% of all the Inside Crochet issues this year you could find one of my patterns.
-Two of them were bigger blankets, so this might be actually be one of the reasons why I felt like I hardly did get anything done ;)
+Two of them were bigger blankets, so this might actually be one of the reasons why I felt like I hardly did get anything done ;)

 My biggest crochet achievement last year was actually the last Inside Crochet of the year in which I found 2! of my patterns on the cover.
-This also meant that I could tick of the “I want the cover model to be wearing one of my makes” of my list of things that I would like to achieve at some point in my life.
+This also meant that I could tick off the “I want the cover model to be wearing one of my makes” of my list of things that I would like to achieve at some point in my life.